smlacava/Athena/README.md

        measures
 - **Distribution analysis**: the user can compare the distribution of a measure of the group of patients with the one of the group of healty controls
+- **Histogram analysis**: the user can visually analyze the histogram related to the extracted measures
+- **Descriptive statistics**: the user can compute some descriptive statistical measures, such as the median, the variance and the kurtosis, and compare these value between the analyzed groups

 Furthermore, the user can execute some visual analysis:
 - **Scatter Plot analysis**: the user can visually analyze the scatter plot related to two measures, also with different spatial and frequency parameters, or to different parameters of the same measure
 - **Epochs Analysis**: the user can study the variation of a measure through the epochs in every frequency band for a subject
+- **Network Measures**: the user can extract some network measures related to the connectivity measures

 ## Classification